subsquid/docs/docs/develop-a-squid/squid-processor/wasm-support.md

 }
 ```

-The usage in a handler is straighforward:
+The usage in a handler is straightforward:
 ```ts
 processor.run(new TypeormDatabase(), async ctx => {
     for (let block of ctx.blocks) {